Skip to main content

 Solomon Kane: The Serpent Ring #2 review

 SOLOMON KANE: THE SERPENT RING part 2: Deliver Us into Evil.
 São Manços mission, Jesuit ministry up the Kwanza River, Kingdom of Ndongo, Africa.
 Jesuit priest Father Goncallo is writing to his provincial superior, Leonel Florencio, about Mbondu's ghastly discovery: the skull of a Serpent Man (straight from the King Kull tales).
 Sha-Kabet, priestess of Set appears on his doorstep.
 She demands that the cranium be returned to her.
 Sha-Kabet introduces Father Goncallo to his evil double/twin.
 Father Goncallo tries an Exorcism Prayer on the diabolical duo, this flatters the sorceress so much that she incinerates Goncallo with his own oil lamp.
 Ghetto Vecchio, Republic of Venice.
 Diamanta and her father, Abramo Bensaid learn from a maimed Kane that Paolo Laurenti (Abramo's brother by marriage) has "passed on".
 Solomon keeps mum about the specifics.
-Abramo tells the Puritan about the ancient and accursed Serpent Ring of Thoth-Amon.
-Flashback begins: Birgu aka Citt...
+Abramo tells the Puritan about the ancient and accursed Serpent Ring of sorcerer Thoth-Amon.
+Flashback begins: Birgu...

 G.I.
 Joe #6 (2024) review